Home » PCS (J) » UAPA Laws

 Landmark Cases on UAPA

 In National Investigation Agency v.
-Zahoor Ahmad Shah Watali (2019) 5 SCC 1, the Supreme Court ruled that, in accordance with Section 43(D)(5) of the UAPA, bail might be denied if evidence was presented showing the accused’s involvement in terrorist activities of any kind.
+Zahoor Ahmad Shah Watali (2019) 5 SCC 1, the Supreme Court ruled that, by Section 43(D)(5) of the UAPA, bail might be denied if evidence was presented showing the accused’s involvement in terrorist activities of any kind.
 By including the words “any other means of whatsoever sort,” the government can classify any action as a terrorist act.

 A defendant charged under the UAPA was granted bail in Union of India v.
 K. A. Najeeb.
 As a result of this case, the Court no longer hesitates to issue bail despite the strict anti-terror statutes that apply.
 Bail may be granted based on a violation of a defendant’s constitutional rights, the court ruled.
 In the event of a lengthy delay in a trial, bail must be granted, even if the case is subject to strict criminal legislation such as anti-terror statutes.